CG Principle

 The Board of Directors approves the corporate plan that reflects the thinking and vision in operating the business with clear and measurable objectives.

-The Company places emphasis on operating the business effectively under the principles of good governance, and the Company discourages making transactions with inter-related individuals or transactions that may involve conflicts of interest.
-In this regard, in case of such transactions, the Audit Committee will perform a thorough investigation, report and propose to the Board of Directors for approval.
+The Company places emphasis on operating the business effectively under the principles of good governance, and the Company discourages making transactions with interrelated individuals or transactions that may involve conflicts of interest.
+In this regard, in the event of such transactions, the Audit Committee will perform a thorough investigation, report and propose to the Board of Directors for approval.

-The Company has implemented the code of conduct which serves as guidelines for directors, executives, and staff to follow.
-The Company’s code of conduct covers fairness toward the shareholders, realization of the rights of all stakeholders, abstinence from any actions that result in conflicts of interest, responsibility towards the Company’s assets, abstinence of usage of internal information for one’s benefit, accurate and timeliness disclosure of information and responsibility toward society and the public.
+The Company has implemented a code of conduct that serves as guidelines for directors, executives, and staff to follow.
+The Company’s code of conduct covers fairness toward the shareholders, realization of the rights of all stakeholders, abstinence from any actions that result in conflicts of interest, responsibility towards the Company’s assets, abstinence of usage of internal information for one’s benefit, accurate and timely disclosure of information, and responsibility toward society and the public.

 - Board structure and qualifications